Paradise Bet Ltd. and Bet1128 Scam Bookmaker

-This scam sportsbook has quite a long history dating all the way back to 2006, when Bet1128 was established.
-Their parent company at the time, Paradise Bet Ltd. established the room as an online sportsbook and casino.
+This scam bookmaker has quite a long history dating all the way back to 2006, when Bet1128 was established.
+Their parent company at the time, Paradise Bet Ltd. established the room as an online bookie and casino.
 Today, the site offers online live betting, virtual sports and lotto.

 Since the beginning, Paradise has not been honest with customers.
 Throughout, their tenuous history, operators have held players’ funds hostage making up their own rules as they go along.
 The usual scam book tactics are again at play here, but as things unraveled it emerged that the book was part of a much larger operation.

-Early into their history, Sportsbook Review issued numerous reports that just a year after opening Bet1128 was cancelling wagers, and thus voiding winnings days after wagers were graded as wins.
+Early into their history, Bookmaker Review issued numerous reports that just a year after opening Bet1128 was cancelling wagers, and thus voiding winnings days after wagers were graded as wins.

 Bet1128’s advertised policy was actually to regrade wagers after the match has started to reflect market price.
 Yes, even a day later, and even when the difference in the market odds, and odds bet by the player in question were only 20 points apart.

 Oh, and they do not always regrade the odds, as we see in the above case, the company just voided the stake completely.
-It is pure theft, and a common tactic among scam sportsbooks.
+It is pure theft, and a common tactic among scam betting sites.

 Paradise and Bet1128 advertised slightly different markets than other bookmakers, and attracted players to the underdog, after the match they voided these wagers, citing a difference in the betting market, and a faulty line given to certain players.
 All of this coming from management a day after the contest has ended.